cdepillabout/heterocephalus-example/README.md

 `stack`](https://docs.haskellstack.org/en/stable/README/#how-to-install) if you
 haven't already done so.

-If you don't have GHC installed, you can install it with `stack`.
+If GHC is not installed, it can be installed with `stack setup`.

 ```sh
 $ stack setup
 ```

-Now that GHC is installed, you can build the example program.
+Now that GHC is installed, the example program can be built with `stack build`.

 ```sh
 $ stack build
 ```

-The example program is built and placed somewhere under the `.stack-work/` directory.
-You can use `stack exec` to execute it:
+The example program is built and placed somewhere under the `.stack-work/` directory.  `stack exec`  can be used to execute it:

 ```sh
 $ stack exec -- heterocephalus-example